Malegaon Maharashtra, India Travel Guide

 Several mid-range restaurants operate throughout Malegaon.
 They usually present multi-cuisine options, including Indian and basic Chinese-Indian fusion.

-This category forms the backbone of Malegaon's dining scene, offering authentic, inexpensive, and flavorful snacks and quick meals.
+This type forms the backbone of Malegaon's dining scene, offering authentic, inexpensive, and flavorful snacks plus swift meals.

 While not formal "food halls," Malegaon's local markets feature numerous street food vendors.
 These bustling areas allow sampling different snacks.